JaxPlays-Inc/jaxplays.org/content/people/Jake-Ayres.md

 Socials:
   Facebook:
   Twitter:
-  Instagram:
+  Instagram: jakeryanayres
   LinkedIn:
   IBDB:
   IMDb:
   Website:
 ---
 Jake is a singer and actor from St. Augustine.
-His professional credits include in [[production:2024 A Christmas Story: The Musical]] (Flick).
+Professional credits include [[production:2024 A Christmas Story: The Musical]] (Flick & Ralphie U/S) and [[production:2025 Charlie and the Chocolate Factory]].
+Jake is a Freshman at Douglas Anderson School of the Arts.
 He takes voice lessons from Jen Schlecte.
 He loves singing and acting and hopes to do it for the rest of his life.